-She is currently on the Discipline Committee of the Saskatchewan Registered Nurses’ Association and Board Co-Chair, Circles of Support and Accountability, Southern Saskatchewan: this is a Restorative Justice initiative, funded by Corrections Canada, and aimed at reintegrating sexual offenders into the community following parole/release from correctional facilities.
+She served nine years on the Discipline Committee of the Saskatchewan Registered Nurses’ Association and Board Co-Chair, Circles of Support and Accountability, Southern Saskatchewan: this is a Restorative Justice initiative, funded by Corrections Canada, and aimed at reintegrating sexual offenders into the community following parole/release from correctional facilities.
 In April 2018, she accepted a Social Services appointment as a public representative on the Board and Discipline Committee of the Saskatchewan Association of Social Workers.

 Ms. Kushnir Pekrul’s appointment as a public representative/Bencher to the Law Society of Saskatchewan began in 2019.